NYCPlanning/labs-geosearch-pad-importer/README.md

 # R Script
 This script will output a file in the `/data` directory called `final.csv`.
 This is the expanded output.
 To make sure the script is getting the latest version of PAD, check that the [`source`](https://github.com/NYCPlanning/labs-pad-normalize/blob/master/munge.R#L8) is pointing to the most updated version of PAD.

+# Status
+The script is incomplete!
+Find sample output [here](https://github.com/NYCPlanning/labs-pad-normalize/blob/master/pad-sample.csv).
+Over the coming weeks, it should be finalized.